 Each year, America's ToothFairy provides program grants to our Dental Resource Program members like Let's Smile Inc. Your donation can help Holly and other oral health advocates across the country reach at-risk kids with preventive and educational services where they live, learn and play.

-For more great stories from the past year, check out our 2019 annual report!
+For more great stories from the past year, check out our 2020 impact report!